micurs/relax.js/relaxjs/readme.md

 ## Resources and their URLs

 In Relax.js the request URL univocally identifies the resource to load in the back end.
-Each resource can respond to the 4 HTTP verbs: GET, POST, UPDATE and DELETE with a specific function or data.
+Each resource can respond to the 4 HTTP verbs: GET, POST, UPDATE and DELETE using a specific function or just by returning data.
 So applications written with relax.js do not require specifying any routing.

 The taxonomy of your resources automatically defines the URL patterns.

-## Simplest Relax.js web app
+## Simplest Relax.js web appllication

 In this example we build a very simple web service using relax.js returning some static data.